 PRODUCTS

-The Threat Prevention - Network view displays all the information collected by HEIMDAL Agent/HEIMDAL Log Agent that is running on the DNS Server(s) in your organization.
+The DNS Security - Network view displays all the information collected by HEIMDAL Agent/HEIMDAL Log Agent that is running on the DNS Server(s) in your organization.
 The collected information refers to the DNS queries that went through your DNS Server(s).
 On the top, you see a statistic regarding the number of Analyzed Traffic Requests, Prevented Attacks, Prevented Attacks %, and Category Blocks.

 The collected information is placed in the following views: Standard, Threat Type, Latest Threats, Category Blocks, Most Used Domains, Investigate, and App Discovery.